-'Wonder Woman': 10 Big Differences Between the Movie and DC's Comic Books
+‘Wonder Woman’: 10 Big Differences Between the Movie and DC’s Comic Books

 Ares

 Although introduced as Ares in Wonder Woman No. 1 in 1942, the Greek god of war was quickly renamed with his Roman appellation, Mars, for the next 40 years.
-He clashed frequently with Wonder Woman and fought against the Allies in WWII, often striking from his outer-space headquarter on, yes, Mars.
+He clashed frequently with Wonder Woman and fought against the Allies in World War II, often striking from his outer-space headquarters on, yes, Mars.

-While his original get-up included orange Greco-Roman armor, Ares got a major upgrade in the costume with Pérez’s 1980s revamp of Wonder Woman, where the war god drew power from the U.S.-Soviet conflict and tried to start WWIII.
+While his original getup included orange Greco-Roman armor, Ares got a major upgrade in the costume with Pérez’s 1980s revamp of Wonder Woman, where the war god drew power from the U.S.-Soviet conflict and tried to start World War III.

 The big bad in the film, Ares has found his might boosted by the Great War.
 He has decimated Olympus and is hunting for Zeus’s lost daughter Diana, while also planning to maximize destruction on the battlefield.
 As in the comics, the movie version of Ares can possess and control mortals, and his appearance takes a cue from the 1980s.